chimechallenge/chime-utils/README.md

 We also provide scripts for obtaining each core dataset independently if needed.

 - CHiME-6
-   -  `chime-utils dgen chime6 ./chime8_dasr /path/to/chime6 --part train,dev`
+   -  `chime-utils dgen chime6 /path/to/chime6 ./chime8_dasr/chime6 --part train,dev`
-   - It can also be downloaded automatically to `/path/to/dipco` using:
+   - It can also be downloaded automatically to `./download/chime6` using:
-       - `chime-utils dgen chime6 ./chime8_dasr /path/to/chime6 --part dev --download`
+       - `chime-utils dgen chime6 ./download/chime6 ./chime8_dasr/chime6 --part train,dev --download`
 - DiPCo
-    -  `chime-utils dgen dipco ./chime8_dasr /path/to/dipco --part dev`
+    -  `chime-utils dgen dipco /path/to/dipco ./chime8_dasr/dipco --part dev`
-    - It can also be downloaded automatically to `/path/to/dipco` using:
+    - It can also be downloaded automatically to `./download/dipco` using:
-      - `chime-utils dgen dipco ./chime8_dasr /path/to/dipco --part dev --download`
+      - `chime-utils dgen dipco ./download/dipco ./chime8_dasr/dipco --part dev --download`
 - Mixer 6 Speech
-    - `chime-utils dgen mixer6 ./chime8_dasr /path/to/mixer6 --part train_call,train_intv,dev`
+    - `chime-utils dgen mixer6 /path/to/mixer6 ./chime8_dasr/mixer6 --part train_calls,train_intv,dev`

 ## Data preparation